Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 be run - you can read more about checks on [the Checks page](/concepts/checks).
 Once all the checks pass, the `action` lambda will be called.

-Note that the `action` lambda above is a receiver function, where `this` is bound to a `CommandContext` object.
+Note that the `action` lambda above is a receiver function, where `this` is bound to a `MessageCommandContext` object.

 ### Options